Yijun-Linda/Blog/clz0z6tca000p09lcb2jigwmw.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1721891014949/d8b52432-1f4e-477d-93cf-873c47583906.jpeg align="center")

 I connected with top talents in the field of AIx and LLM agents.
 I am so proud of joining this hackathon, which had an enrollment rate of only 13%.
-This means that out of more than 2,000 candidates, only 200 top talents were selected for inspiration and collaboration.
+This means that out of more than 2,000 candidates, only 200 top talents were selected for inspiration and collaboration, and most of them are from Tsinghua University, and Peking University.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1721890721132/002fe42a-facc-4a33-bb8d-8173492ac040.jpeg align="center")